1912 United States presidential election: Results

 Turnout in the election was 59%, with 27.9% of the voting age population participating in the election.
 Wilson captured the presidency handily by carrying a record 40 states.
-As of 2024, this is the only presidential election since 1860 in which 4 candidates received more than 5% of the popular vote and a third-party candidate outperformed a major party candidate in the general election.
 This election saw the lowest turnout among eligible voters since the 1836 presidential election, falling 20 points short of the turnout in the 1896 election.
 The implementation of Jim Crow laws after the Reconstruction Era significantly reduced Black voter turnout.

 Wilson won the presidency with a lower percentage of the popular vote than any candidate since Abraham Lincoln in 1860.
 Taft's result remains the worst performance for any incumbent president, both in terms of electoral votes (8) and share of popular votes (23.17%).
 His 8 electoral votes remain the fewest by a Republican and by any major-party candidate, matched by Alf Landon's 1936 campaign.
 His 23.17% of the popular vote is the lowest ever for a Republican or any major party nominee.

 This was the first time since 1852 that Iowa, Maine, New Hampshire, Ohio, and Rhode Island voted for a Democrat, and the first time in history that Massachusetts voted Democratic.
 Democrats would not win Maine again until 1964, Connecticut and Delaware until 1936, Illinois, Indiana, Iowa, New Jersey, New York, Oregon, West Virginia, and Wisconsin until 1932, and Massachusetts and Rhode Island until 1928.
-Additionally, it was the last time until 1932 that the Republicans failed to win Michigan, Minnesota and South Dakota.
+Additionally, it was the last time until 1932 that the Republicans failed to win Michigan, Minnesota, and South Dakota.
 This is one of two times since 1852 that Maine and Vermont did not support the same party (the other being in 1968).
 Theodore Roosevelt's 88 electoral votes and 27.4% of the popular vote are the highest won by a third party in a presidential election.

-Wilson's raw vote total and percentage was less than William Jennings Bryan's total in any of his three campaigns.
+Wilson's raw vote total and percentage were less than William Jennings Bryan's total in any of his three campaigns.
 In only two regions, New England and the Pacific, was Wilson's vote greater than the greatest Bryan vote.
 The 1912 election was the first to include all 48 of the current contiguous United States.
+This was the first election since 1864, where the winner's home state was not Ohio or New York.

 Only 12 of the 48 states saw a candidate win with a majority of the popular vote.
 Wilson won a majority in the 11 former Confederate states.
 Only South Dakota, where Taft did not appear on the ballot, gave Roosevelt a majority.
 Taft won only two states, Vermont and Utah, each with a plurality.
-This is the only time in American history that three people who at some point served as president ran in the same election.
+This is the only time in American history that three people who at some point served as president ran for president in the same election, though in 1920 and 1960 three future presidents ran for either president or vice-president.
+This was the last election where the winning presidential ticket featured two incumbent governors, with Wilson and his running mate Thomas R. Marshall being the incumbent governors of New Jersey and Indiana, respectively.